ravija-m/ravija-m.github.io/pages/resume.md

 # Bachelor of Software Engineering (Honours) - University of New South Wales, Sydney  `(Feb 2018 -January 2022)`
     • WAM: 80 , Graduated with First Class Honours
+y protecting services
 <span style="color:yellow">Experience</span>

 # Rokt - Software Engineer `(Jan 2022 - April 2024)`
     • Decoupled the process of customer conversions into a new micro-service, whilst ensuring feature parity and performing traffic migration thereby providing better scalability
-    • Conceptualised, designed and led development of JWT based data-integrity into the API workflow thereby protecting services from potential denial-of-service attacks
+    • Conceptualised, designed and led development of JWT based data-integrity into the API workflow thereb from potential denial-of-service attacks

 # MailPlus - Software Developer Intern `(Sept 2020 - March 2021)`
     • Re-designed and developed the customer-facing Ticketing System to allow for creation of tickets while improving page latency by 2 seconds